The simple application you have created so far can now be launched. The application contains "Power"

 Simultaneously, the item is selected, i.e. you can see 8 small black squares on its edges and corners.
 These squres can be used for modification of item shape (dimensions).
 The item can also be moved around the workspace.

-: If you want to delete the item, hover the cursor over it and press Delete.
+: If you want to delete the item, then hover the cursor over it and press Delete.

 The item is placed but some of its other properties have to be modified (set up), especially the data to be displayed.
 By default the item shows the word "999"